Byzantine Architecture: Churches, palaces and beyond

 Military Architecture

-City walls, castles were necessary for defense, and Byzantines excelled in building fortifications which played a decisive role in the resilience of the empire.
+City walls, castles were necessary for defense, and Byzantines excelled in building fortifications which played a decisive role in the resilience and survival of the empire.